VasaOfficial/Instrument-Store/README.md

 # **Istrument store**

 This is a web application for an instrument shop where users can browse different types of instruments, add them or remove them from the cart.
-The application is built using JavaScript and the React web framework.
+The application is built using TypeScript and the React web framework.

 ## Features
 * Browse instruments by category